JayAdamo/lambdata-1/review.md

 - Could you build with (import and use) or extend on it (as a developer adding more to the codebase)?

 ### Review
+__example_module__.py: A great variety of class functions and library imports.
+Code is very tidy and flows well.
+The only issue I would think is that there is too much going on in one file but if you got it to load, terrific!